Health Conditions & Chronic Disease

 Salt

 According to Nature Neuroscience, high salt intake is linked to the exacerbation of MS symptoms.
 Limit adding salt to season your foods by using alternative spices, such as black pepper.
 Buy fresh or frozen vegetables, and avoid all canned products, which are extremely high in sodium.
-If you do have to resort to canned goods, wash the food thoroughly to get rid of excess sodium.
+If you use canned goods, wash the food thoroughly to get rid of excess sodium.

 Caffeine